Cheesebaron/SkiaScene/README.md

 # SkiaScene
-Collection of lightweight libraries which can be used to simplify manuplation with SkiaSharp graphic objects.
+Collection of lightweight libraries which can be used to simplify manipulation of SkiaSharp graphic objects.

-Supported platforms are .NET Standard 1.3, UWP, Xamarin.iOS, Xamarin.Android.
+Supported platforms are Android, iOS and MAUI android and iOS

 ## Libraries